keithws/wax-on/README.md

 # handlebars-template-inheritance
-Add support to Handlebars for template inheritance with the `block` and `extends` block helpers.
-This process is recursive.
+Add support to Handlebars for template inheritance with the `block` and `extends` helpers.

 Directly inspired by [Template Inheritance][1] in Pug and this works exactly the same way but in Handlebars.